Top ranked cerebral palsy claims lawyers

 This type of birth-related hyponatraemia, caused by a woman taking on more low-sodium fluid than she can excrete, is also known as water intoxication.

 Hyponatraemia is dangerous for both mother and baby.
 Maternal symptoms of hyponatraemia depend on the severity and speed of the drop in sodium levels.
 Mild hyponatraemia may be symptomless, and early signs may be mistaken for other conditions, such as pre-eclampsia.
-A sharp drop in blood sodium can cause cerebral oedema, leading to permanent disability and death.
+A sharp drop in blood sodium can cause cerebral oedema, leading to permanent brain injury disability and death.

-Symptoms include:
+Symptoms and signs of hyponatraemia include:

 - nausea;